-The governing body has established 8 committees.
+The trust board has established 8 committees.
 Each committee has its own terms of reference or linked policies detailing the responsibilities discharged to the committee and to the Principal.

-The committees of the Governing Body are:
+The committees of the board are:

 - Finance, Audit and Premises

-- Personnel Committee
+- Personnel

 - Curriculum and Standards

 - Admissions

 - Student Discipline

 - Staff Dismissal

 - Staff Dismissal appeals

 - Staff Grievance Appeals Panel.